esciencecenter-digital-skills/research-software-support/modules/publication/ex_registries.md

 In teams:
 1. Find out what the software is about if you don't already know.
-2. Look by yourself (without looking at your team mates) in the [Research Software Registries Awesome List](https://github.com/NLeSC/awesome-research-software-registries) for a registry that is suitable for your chosen piece of software.
+2. Look by yourself (without looking at your teammates) in the [Research Software Registries Awesome List](https://github.com/NLeSC/awesome-research-software-registries) for a registry that is suitable for your chosen piece of software.
 3. Discuss with your partner(s) why you chose that registry.
 4. Investigate the requirements for your chosen registry.
 What should the software and its documentation adhere to, to be added to the registry?